 For periodic technical inspections, the documentation shall describe how the current operational status of the "system" can be checked.

-For Type Approval purposes this documentation shall be taken as the basic reference for the verification process.
+For type-approval purposes this documentation shall be taken as the basic reference for the verification process.

 6.22.9.3.4.
-To verify, that the adaptation of the main-beam, including Driver Assistance Projection, does not cause any discomfort, distraction or glare, neither to the driver nor to oncoming and preceding vehicles, the technical service shall perform a test drive according to paragraph 2. in Annex 12.
+To verify, that the adaptation of the driving-beam, including Driver Assistance Projection, does not cause any discomfort, distraction or glare, neither to the driver nor to oncoming and preceding vehicles, the technical service shall perform a test drive according to paragraph 2. in Annex 12.
 This shall include any situation relevant to the system control on the basis of the applicant’s description.
-The performance of the adaptation of the main-beam shall be documented and checked against the applicant’s description.
+The performance of the adaptation of the driving-beam shall be documented and checked against the applicant’s description.
 Any obvious malfunctioning shall be contested (e.g. excessive angular movement or flicker).

 6.22.9.4.
-Adaptation of the main-beam
+Adaptation of the driving-beam

 6.22.9.4.1.
-The sensor system used to control the adaptation of the main-beam, as described in paragraph 6.22.7.1.2., shall comply with the following requirements:
+The sensor system used to control the adaptation of the driving-beam, as described in paragraph 6.22.7.1.2., shall comply with the following requirements:

 6.22.9.4.1.1.
-The boundaries of the minimum fields in which the sensor is able to detect light emitted from other vehicles as defined in paragraph 6.22.7.1.2. above are given by the angles indicated in paragraph 6.1.9.3.1.1. of this Regulation.
+The boundaries of the minimum fields in which the sensor is able to detect light emitted from other vehicles as defined in paragraph 6.22.7.1.2. are given by the angles indicated in paragraph 6.1.9.3.1.1. .

 6.22.9.4.1.2.
-The sensor system sensitivity shall comply with the requirements in paragraph 6.1.9.3.1.2. of this Regulation.
+The sensor system sensitivity shall comply with the requirements in paragraph 6.1.9.3.1.2. .

 6.22.9.4.1.3.
-The adaptive main-beam shall be switched OFF when the illuminance produced by ambient lighting conditions exceeds 7,000 lx.
+The adaptive driving-beam shall be switched OFF when the illuminance produced by ambient lighting conditions exceeds 7,000 lx.

 Compliance with this requirement shall be demonstrated by the applicant, using simulation or other means of verification accepted by the Type Approval Authority.
-If necessary the illuminance shall be measured on a horizontal surface, with a cosine corrected sensor on the same height as the mounting position of the sensor on the vehicle.
+If necessary, the illuminance shall be measured on a horizontal surface, with a cosine corrected sensor on the same height as the mounting position of the sensor on the vehicle.
 This may be demonstrated by the manufacturer by sufficient documentation or by other means accepted by the Type Approval Authority.

 6.22.9.5.
 The reference value corresponding to an aggregate maximum intensity of the lighting units that can be energized simultaneously to provide the driving-beam lighting or its modes, if any, shall not exceed 100.

-This maximum intensity shall be obtained by adding together the individual reference marks indicated on the several installation units that are simultaneously used to provide the main-beam.
+This maximum intensity shall be obtained by adding together the individual reference marks indicated on the several installation units that are simultaneously used to provide the driving-beam.

 6.22.9.6.
-The means according to the provisions of paragraph 4.12 of UN Regulation No. 149, which allow the vehicle to be used temporarily in a territory with the opposite direction of driving than that for which approval is sought, shall be explained in detail in the owner’s manual.
+The means according to the provisions of paragraph 4.12. of UN Regulation No. 149, which allow the vehicle to be used temporarily in a territory with the opposite direction of driving than that for which approval is sought, shall be explained in detail in the owner’s manual.

 6.23.
 Emergency stop signal